Our Mission

 Art Studio

-At Children’s House we have a dedicated art studio where children have the freedom to explore and create with a variety of art materials.
-Throughout the year, art instructors implement a planned curriculum which highlights various artists and their work.
-Children are invited to visit the art studio to create their own masterpieces which are displayed in galleries throughout the school.
+At Children’s House we have a dedicated Art Studio where children have the freedom to explore and create with a variety of art materials.
+Our Tennessee licensed teacher plans a curriculum which highlights various artists and their work throughout the year as well as offering children the opportunity to experience many forms of art including drawing, painting, clay, batik, wet felting, collage, and more.
+Children create their own masterpieces which are displayed in galleries throughout the school.

 Music & Movement